Consumerism is destroying the planet

 How did we even get to this consumption crisis?

-Now, we'll watch a video about the history of consumerism, since most of us know we're in a wack situation but not why we're in it.
+Let's watch video about the history of consumerism, since most of us know we're in a wack situation but not why we're in it.

-2. We had a consumer revolution.
+• 👛 We had a consumer revolution.
 Starting in the early 18th century, economies began to expand, and middle-class families could now afford small luxuries, causing businesses to grow, wages to rise more, etc (and the cycle continues).
-This led to new industries popping up like furniture and more -- suddenly, Things were a big part of society.
+This led to new industries popping up like furniture and more.
+Suddenly, Things were a big part of society.

-4. Maybe we do need consumerism, but it has to look different.
-Consumerism itself may not be inherently bad - buying stuff CAN help us finance the way we meet people's needs.
+Maybe we do need consumerism, but it has to look different.
+Consumerism itself may not be inherently bad.
+Buying stuff CAN help us finance the way we meet people's needs.
 Adam Smith (yes, that Adam Smith), asked: what if instead of purchasing useless things to stimulate the economy, we fulfilled our higher needs, buying things like books and investing in beautiful cities?

 🏁 Checkpoint: This is the end of action step 2 of 4: LISTEN.